GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 ### x-google-marketplace

-This serves as an annotation to tell gcp to handle that property in a special way, depending on `type`.
+This serves as an annotation to tell GCP to handle that property in a special way, depending on `type`.
 It has several usages and more will be added based on demand.

 ### [Examples](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-example/blob/master/wordpress/schema.yaml).